Do you want to check if your WordPress posts are ranking for the right keywords?

 Here are a few tips.

-You can find helpful suggestions on how to improve these important keywords by using the All in One SEO plugin.
-When editing a post, simply scroll down to the AIOSEO settings at the bottom and you will find fields for your ‘Focus Keyphrase’ and ‘Additional Keyphrases’.
+You can find helpful suggestions on how to improve these important keywords if you’re using the All in One SEO plugin.
+When editing a post, simply scroll down to the AIOSEO settings at the bottom, and you will find fields for your ‘Focus Keyphrase’ and ‘Additional Keyphrases’.

 All in One SEO will now analyze your content for that particular keyphrase and will show you a score along with practical tips to improve your content for that keyphrase.

 To learn more, see our beginner’s guide on how to use a focus keyphrase in WordPress.